 WHAT TO EXPECT DURING THE INTERVIEWING PROCESS

-Follow the tips provided to ensure you have a successful interview
+Follow the Tips provided below to ensure you have a Successful Interview

 The Day of the Radio Interview: